Blending Supervised and Reinforcement Fine-Tuning with Prefix Sampling: Ablation Studies

-To investigate the effect of the proposed cosine decay scheduler, we conduct an ablation study comparing it against a \textit{Uniform Scheduler} baseline.
-This baseline scheduler samples the variable $l$ uniformly from the range $[0.05,0.95]$ throughout the entire training process.
-The experiments are performed on both the Qwen2.5-Math-7B and Qwen2.5-Math-1.5B models.
-As illustrated in Fig.~\ref{fig:abla_cosine_decay} (left), employing the \textit{Uniform Scheduler} leads to performance degradation across all benchmarks, albeit to varying extents.
+\paragraph{Decay Scheduler} To investigate the effect of the proposed cosine decay scheduler, we conduct an ablation study comparing it against a \textit{Uniform Scheduler} baseline: sampling the variable $l$ uniformly from the $[0.05,0.95]$ throughout the entire training.
+The experiments are performed on both the Qwen2.5-Math-7B and 1.5B models.
+As illustrated in Fig.~\ref{fig:abla_cosine_decay} (left), \textit{Uniform Scheduler} incurs a performance degradation, albeit while still remaining superior to the naive SFT and RFT baselines.
 Beyond mitigating potential positional bias, our proposed cosine decay scheduler also more effectively modulates the training dynamics.
-As shown in Figure~\ref{fig:abla_cosine_decay} (right), under the uniform scheduling strategy, the gap between the prefix-initiated reward and the overall reward is initially small and gradually widens.
-This trend is in stark contrast to the pattern observed in Fig.~\ref{fig:prefix_score_and_score}, suggesting that our cosine decay scheduler better incentivizes the model to learn from the demonstration, particularly during the initial phases of training.
+As shown in Fig.~\ref{fig:abla_cosine_decay} (right), under the uniform schedule, the gap between the prefix-initiated and the overall reward is initially small and gradually widens, which is in contrast to the pattern observed in Fig.~\ref{fig:prefix_score_and_score}, suggesting that our cosine decay scheduler better incentivizes the model to learn from the demonstration, particularly during the early training stage.